Provisioning a Resource

 Deleting the resource

-).
-One extra feature is the ability to orphan the cloud resources (i.e., delete the Kubernetes representation but DO NOT delete the cloud resources themselves).
+.
+An additional feature is the ability to orphan the cloud resources, meaning that the Kubernetes representation is deleted, but the cloud resources themselves are not.

-For instance, you may need to migrate the configuration to another cluster.
-In that case:
+For example, if you need to migrate a configuration to another cluster, follow these steps:

 - Annotate the Configuration with